tgoelles/thomasgoelles_v5/content/post/math2/index.md

 ---
 title: Update on Wolfram Language (Mathematica) vs. Python for data science projects
-date: 2021-04-18
+date: 2023-01-13T13:14:44.697Z
+draft: true
+featured: true
 tags:
   - python
   - Mathematica
-draft: true

 image:
-  filename: "featured"
+  filename: featured
   caption: ""
   focal_point: ""
   preview_only: false
 ---

 # Introduction

-It has been now more than two years since my last post about Mathematica vs Python.
-It gaint quite some popularity and reached place two on the google search.
+It has been now almost four years since my last post about Mathematica vs Python.
+It gaint quite some popularity and reached place one on the google search.
 Also, I got some direct enquires by Wolfram employees and an enquire to write a book.
-So I think it deserves and update.
+So I think it deserves an update.

-Two years is a long time and a lot has changed.
-Python gained a lot in popularity especially due to the influx of data science users from other languages.
-Pandas is bast 1.2 now.
+Four years is a long time and a lot has changed.
+Python gained a lot in popularity especially due to the influx of data sciencetists from other languages.
+Pandas is stable and past 1.5 now.
 Also new packages like streamlit and FastAPI help to get your data science projects out there even faster.
-On the wolfram side Mathematica 12.2 is released and the ecosystem bacame a bit more open with Python integration and even a free [Wolfram Engine] (https://www.wolfram.com/developer/).
-Althouth, the free Engine is a nice idea opens up the ecosystem a bit it is still not free for production or even research.
-I don't know all the details about Wolframs licensing schme, but I do know that Python is free for all use cases.
+On the wolfram side Mathematica 13.2 is released and the ecosystem became a bit more open with Python integration and even a free [Wolfram Engine] (https://www.wolfram.com/developer/).
+Althouth, the free Engine is a nice idea and opens up the ecosystem a bit it is still not free for production or even research.
+I don't know all the details about Wolframs licensing scheme and don't want to read all the fine print.
+All I know is that Python is free for all use cases.

-As a disclaimer and spoiler up front: I did not use Mathematica 12 and transisioned to 100% Python.
+As a disclaimer and spoiler up front: I did not use Mathematica beyhod 11 and transisioned to 100% Python.
 So this time the focus is more on the perspective of a past Mathematica user, while the last one was from a Matheamtica user who tried a little bit of Python.

 ## Why I am happy with the switch

-I just like how readable the code is and how easy it is to maintain large coud bases.
+I just like how readable the code is and how easy it is to maintain large code bases.
 I don't miss all the {} and [] at all.
-With big

-Also with Wolfram debugging was a nightmare.
-Mathematica could Since you can pass everything to everything, it can
+Also with Wolfram debugging was a nightmare, especially since everything is a symbol and a function can take form and image to a sound file or an integer as imput.
+This is Wolframs strenght, and somethimes realy powerfull, but makes debugging not fun.
+There might be some benefits using the Workbench which is Ecliplse based.
+Yes in 2023.

+There is just so much great tooling out there in Python.
+Like VS Code with the Python extensions of GibHub copilot.

 Finding answers